dj505/Pad-Light-Kit/README.md

 ![Render](Panel/Images/Render.png)

 # What is this?
-I wanted to make a drop-in kit that replaced the original LEDs in Pump it Up dance pads with fancy StepManiaX-like RGB lighting. **This is only partially that.** Due to a variety of factors, it's not quite as drop-in as I'd hoped.
+I wanted to make a drop-in kit that replaced the original LEDs in Pump it Up dance pads with fancy StepManiaX-like RGB lighting. **This is only partially that.** Due to a variety of factors, it's not quite as drop-in as I'd hoped, but installation is still rather straightforward!

 There are 2 PCB designs being worked on for this project:
 * The main "Panel" PCB
     * Contains all the LEDs, with individual microcontrollers per PCB, ensuring they can all work individually.
     * Complete, but untested.
 Check back in a month or two!
 * The power distrubution PCB
-    * Still a work in progress, not yet complete, maybe entirely unnecessary.
-We'll see.
+    * Takes a barrel jack and/or bare wires via screw terminals.
+    * 5V input only!
+Make sure your power supply can pump out enough amps to power all the LEDs.
+    * 5 outputs, one per arrow on one pad.
+In the case of DDR/ITG pads, one may be left unused.

 Unlike the PicoFX and my other previous hardware projects, this kit is not meant to be hand-soldered, although hand-solder friendly footprints were used where possible.
-Please keep in mind the PCB manufacturing and assembly costs for this project may be rather high.
 As this likely will not be sold as a pre-made kit any time soon, be aware that it is not a beginner project.
+PCB manufacturing and assembly costs are rather affordable, but costs from part sourcing and shipping could add up.

 # Compatibility & Overview

 ### This project is designed to be as easy as possible to install, but does require you to do some amount of manual part sourcing.
 Please pay close attention to power consumption and make sure you source parts that can support the kit.

-This project is made for somewhat modern Pump it Up dance pads (FX through LX), but is also plug-and-play compatible with:
+This project is made for somewhat modern Pump it Up dance pads (FX through LX), but is plug-and-play compatible with:
 * All Pump it Up dance pads **after** SD (SD pads used incandescent bulbs and will require some modification for use with this kit)
 * In the Groove pads
 * Older Dance Dance Revolution pads that use the same 2.54mm pitch connector (double check first!)
 Please **pay close attention to the polarity** of the 12V connector printed on the PCB's silkscreen.
 The **yellow wire should go to 12V.** This may involve plugging the cable in upside down.
 That's okay.
+Just keep in mind the pins may need to be bent upwards slightly to accept the connector.

 Without some modification to the pads and/or this kit, this project is untested or **NOT** plug-and-play compatible with:
 * Pump it Up JUMP pads (unfortunate, I know)